Visas, Work Permits and Migration

 So, it is best to know the rules and procedures for entering and residing in Denmark, which differ depending on nationality.
 All conditions should be carefully considered before applying.

 How to obtain a Danish Work Permit?

 Nordic, European Union (EU) and European Economic Area (EEA) nationals do not require a work permit for Denmark.
-Third Country nationals however, do.
-Firstly, they need a job offer and signed contract of employment to be able to apply for a work permit and decide for which category they can apply.
+Third Country nationals, however, do.
+Firstly, they need a job offer and signed a contract of employment to be able to apply for a work permit and decide for which category they can apply.
 The main types of permits to work include:

-- Fast-Track Scheme – employers have to be registered with the Agency for International Recruitment and Integration (SIRI) and certified to offer employment through the Danish Agency for Labor Market and Recruitment (STAR) and meeting certain conditions, allowing employees a ‘Quick Start’ and an employment contract.
+- Fast-Track Scheme – employers have to be registered with the Agency for International Recruitment and Integration (SIRI) and certified to offer employment through the Danish Agency for Labor Market and Recruitment (STAR) and meet certain conditions, allowing employees a ‘Quick Start’ and an employment contract.
 The work and residence permit for the employee can then be applied for through SIRI.
-The Fast-Track Scheme can be applied for within Denmark for persons already resident or from abroad:
+The Fast-Track Scheme can be applied within Denmark for persons already resident or from abroad:

-- Non-EU foreign nationals outside of Denmark who can be sent the permit from GTS Nordic authorized by the Danish Immigration Authorities Visa Facilitation Services (VFS) in the applicant’s home country – which takes up to one month.
+- Non-EU foreign nationals outside of Denmark can be sent the permit from GTS Nordic authorized by the Danish Immigration Authorities Visa Facilitation Services (VFS) in the applicant’s home country – which takes up to one month.

 - Non-EU foreign nationals already residing in Denmark, which takes two or three days.
 A provisional work permit document allows employees to start immediately in lieu of the sanctioned permit

 - The Pay Limit Scheme – this is for employees who have been offered employment with a remuneration of DKK 445,000 (€59,800 or US$69,600) per year.